Chef Infra Server Prerequisites

 - Failover notifications

 - Failed job notifications

-Configure a local mail transfer agent on the Chef server using the steps appropriate for the platform on which the Chef server is running.
+Configure a local mail transfer agent on the Chef Infra Server using the steps appropriate for the platform on which the Chef Infra Server is running.

-The Chef server requires that the systems on which it is running be connected to Network Time Protocol (NTP), as the Chef server is particularly sensitive to clock drift.
+The Chef Infra Server requires that the systems on which it is running be connected to Network Time Protocol (NTP), as the Chef Infra Server is particularly sensitive to clock drift.
 For Red Hat and CentOS 6:

-In this situation, re-synchronize the system clocks with the Network Time Protocol (NTP) server, and then re-run the chef-client.
+In this situation, re-synchronize the system clocks with the Network Time Protocol (NTP) server, and then re-run Chef Infra Client.

-By default, accounts required by the Chef server are created during setup.
+By default, accounts required by the Chef Infra Server are created during setup.
 If your environment has restrictions on the creation of local user and group accounts that will prevent these accounts from being created automatically during setup, you will need to create these accounts.